rolling-scopes-school/docs/docs/code-of-conduct.md

 We expect everyone to:

-* Be considerate, respectful, and collaborative
+* Be considerate, respectful, and collaborative.
-* Refrain from demeaning, discriminatory, toxic or harassing behavior and speech
+* Refrain from demeaning, discriminatory, toxic or harassing behavior and speech.
-* Create a positive impact on everything around them
+* Create a positive impact on everything around them.
-* Participate in an authentic and active way
+* Participate in an authentic and active way.

 But if you need a more explicit list: Unacceptable behaviors include harassing, abusive, discriminatory, or derogatory conduct.